How Can You Find Yourself Again?

 Try This To Help You Find Your True Self Again

 Think about things like: How often do you agree to things to be a good sport?
-Yes, we all need to be able to be team player, but if you find yourself frequently erasing your agenda to meet others demands, you might need to work on boundaries.
+Yes, we all need to be team players, but if you find yourself frequently erasing your agenda to meet others’ demands, you might need to work on boundaries.

 Make changes to your life- ask yourself what needs to change in order for you to feel more fulfilled and content.
 It could be anything from changing jobs, taking up a new hobby or sport, or even simply having a better relationship with yourself and your emotions.

 Or maybe this sounds familiar: What was the last thing you wanted to do, but deleted from your schedule because it conflicted with the desires/needs of someone in your circle of influence?
 Again, this is not a license to be a detached loner, but a suggestion to consider that many women are habitually putting aside their desires and dreams to ensure others succeed in life.

 Let go of perfectionism- try to stop striving for perfection in all areas of your life.
 Give yourself permission to make mistakes, learn from them and move on.

 Connect Out Old Friends And Develop New Friendships